jessvb/simple-web-socket/README.md

 # simple-web-socket
 A simple websocket connection using Node.js.
 This websocket sends text from JavaScript in an HTML webpage to a Node.js server.

+## sessions branch
+The sessions branch sets and gets session data.

 ## usage
 To set up the websocket, first open a terminal in the `server-side` directory and install the required packages:
 ```bash